PhantomGamers/TellTaleWidescreenPatcher/README.md

 Batman - The Telltale Series | Two black bars on the top and bottom in the middle of the screen
 Batman The Enemy Within - The Telltale Series | None found Guardians of the Galaxy | None found
-Minecraft - Story Mode | Doesn't currently work Minecraft Story Mode - Season Two | None found
+Minecraft - Story Mode | Doesn't work, use Flawless Widescreen's Wolf Among Us patch Minecraft Story Mode - Season Two | None found
 Tales from the Borderlands | None found
 The Walking Dead - Michonne | None found